How to Protect Yourself from Online Blackmailers?

 Block all communication channels

-As much as you may be tempted to pay the ransom and hope they’ll go away, this is the last thing you should do in such a situation.
-In fact, this behavior only encourages the blackmailer, as you appear to be an easy target.
+As tempted as you may be to pay the ransom and hope they’ll go away, this is the last thing you should do.
+Paying only encourages the blackmailer.

-For this reason, it’s best to stop all engagement and negotiation.
-Usually, they go away on their own when the target ignores them completely.
-Some may follow through with even more aggressive threats.
+For this reason, it’s best to stop all engagement and negotiations.
+Usually, they go away on their own when the target ignores them.
+Some may respond with even more aggressive threats.
 There isn’t a clear predictor of what blackmailers will actually do, but giving them what they want rarely works, that’s for sure!

 2. Update Your Privacy Settings

 Your goal is to close all doorways of communication through which the blackmailer might contact you.
-Start by changing your privacy settings from public to private on all your socials, including those they haven’t contacted you through.
+Start by changing your privacy settings from public to private on all your social accounts.

 Update Your Privacy Settings